 After the Rescue from Without comes The Crossing of the Return Threshold.

 This brings us to the final crisis of the round, to which the whole miraculous excursion has been but a prelude–that, namely, of the paradoxical, supremely difficult threshold-crossing of the hero’s return from the mystic realm into the land of common day.
 Whether rescued from without, driven from within, or gently carried along by the guiding divinities, he has yet to re-enter with his boon the long-forgotten atmosphere where men who are fractions imagine themselves to be complete.
 He has yet to confront society with his ego-shattering, life-redeeming elixir, and take the return blow of reasonable queries, hard resentment, and good people at a loss to comprehend.
 (Joseph Campbell).

-This latter idea is explored in Siddhartha who refuses to follow the Buddha’s way in order to find his own path because after all, that is what Buddha did.
+This latter idea is explored in Siddhartha who refuses to follow the Buddha’s way in order to find his own path because, after all, that is what Buddha did.
 Buddha had to go his own way in order to become Buddha.

-Furthermore, the returning hero is in danger as well.
-If he doesn’t correctly balance his new understandings and the ego of his fellow man he could be physically harmed or ostracized from the community he is trying to help.
+The returning hero is in danger as well.
+If he doesn’t correctly balance his new understandings and the ego of the fellow man he could be physically harmed or ostracized from the community he is trying to help.

 This concept is intriguing because it shows that in a way, there is no end.
 There are always obstacles, always some struggle that needs to be overcome.
 Even though the hero has slain the dragon he still doesn’t find himself on a smooth path.

 The relationship between the parent and child is a clear example of this stage.
-The parents have gone through their trials and learned their lessons and they attempt to teach their child what they learned.
-However, oftentimes these lessons fall on deaf ears.
-The appreciation of these parental lessons come later in life, once the child has experienced his own struggle and comes to understand what his parents understood.
+The parents have gone through their trials and learned their lessons, and they attempt to teach their children what they learned.
+However, often these lessons fall on deaf ears.
+The appreciation of these parental lessons comes later in life, once the child has experienced his own struggle and comes to understand what his parents understood.

 Master of the Two Worlds is another step in the Return journey.